-To be able to use this pivot point and rotate the camera on it, we will need a decentrable rail to move the camera back and forth, making the nodal point coincide with the axis on which the camera will rotate.
+To use this pivot point and rotate the camera on it, we will need a decentrally rail to move the camera back and forth, making the nodal point coincide with the axis on which the camera will rotate.

-There are many models and many prices, I propose you this L-head with good value for money, Rollei brand that rotates 360º, with built-in level and allows the camera to be finely decentred thanks to its adjustment wheels.
+There are many models and prices; I propose you this L-head with good value for money, Rollei brand that rotates 360º, with built-in level and allows the camera to be finely decentred thanks to its adjustment wheels.

-Another famous brand in this type of heads and “low cost” is Nodal Ninja , I recommend you take a look at their website if you are thinking of buying one.
+Another famous brand in this type of heads and “low cost” is Nodal Ninja; I recommend looking at their website if you think of buying one.

 - Frame two objects, one close to the camera and one far away, such as two traffic signs, two pens, trees, etc.

 - Match them up in the frame so that they are aligned.

 - Now rotate the camera on its axis

 - If the objects still coincide after moving the camera, it rotates about its correct pivot point.

 - If they don’t match, move the camera forward or backward on the rail and retest until you get the objects to stay aligned even if you rotate the camera.

 - When you find the point, I recommend making a mark on the target with a small sticker and thus having it located for other occasions.